 Provision for walking and cycling is a priority for the broad location for growth, which benefits from a good number of connections in the form of the existing street network and footpath connections and the wide Public Rights of Way network.
+The network should also support wider efforts to improve connectivity towards Great Notley and Braintree to the north and Chelmsford Garden Community and Chelmsford to the south.

 The masterplan seeks to build on these to create a comprehensive network of active travel routes which are shown in Figure 26.
 These include a combination of on and off road cycle routes.
+Public Rights of Way are proposed to be upgraded, to be surfaced and lit.
+Adopted pedestrian and cycle routes are to be LTN 1/20 compliant where possible and desirable.